Easy ways to smarten your front garden and entrance to your home

 Front of house

 We know that home is more than just a front door and a place to lay your head.
-If you’re looking to smarten up the outside of your house, these quick ideas will bring a smile to your face.
+If you’re looking to smarten up the outside of your house, these quick ideas will brighten up your entrance as well as inside spaces.

+If you’re going to clean your window, take a moment to think about the frames.
+These might also benefit from a wash and brush up to bring them up to scratch.
 Use a specialist cleaner to rejuvenate uPVC frames, or repaint wooden window frames.
-A durable, exterior paint will give revitalise tired frames – opt for a colour that complements or contrasts with your front door.
+A durable, exterior paint will revitalise tired frames – opt for a colour that complements or contrasts with your front door.

-Frosting film is the perfect way to add privacy to front rooms, or add a delightful decorative touch.
-Static-cling film can easily be removed if you want to refresh in the future, making it a great solution in rented properties where you may not be able to change the windows or add permanent fixtures.
-Look for decorative designs that bring character to your home, or traditional frosting if you’d prefer to filter light.
+If your house faces onto the street, frosting film is the perfect way to add privacy to front rooms and bring a bit of personality to your windows.
+The static cling film can easily be removed if you want to refresh in the future, making it a great solution in rented properties where you might not be able to make permanent changes.